ckpantelides/ordered-thoughts/README.md

 > python hello.py

-> (A local database will need to be implemented; it currently connects to the hosted postgresql database)
+> (A local database will need to be staged; it currently connects to the hosted postgresql database)